-A new roof and new windows are on the top of buyers concern list.
+A new roof and new windows are on the top of the buyers’ concern list.
 Installing a roof is a big expense and buyers make sure they don’t have to be hit with a big bill a few years after closing.
 Competing with new construction in our area you better be prepared.
-New insulated and hurricane proof windows is on the buyers mind right from the get go.
+New insulated and hurricane proof windows are on the buyers’ mind right from the get-go.
 Hurricane shutters can be a big plus whether you have upgraded windows or not.

 Curb Appeal and outside paint

 Since curb appeal is so important, it makes sense to focus on the biggest factor.
 The outside of the house.
 Everyone knows that painting the outside of the house needs to be done every now and then.
 Why not finish the job before you sell?

 For those on a budget, you can also try power washing the entire outside of the house including your roof.
 Power washing sometimes brings better results than you could imagine.
 And it barely costs anything.

 Trim your trees, bushes and remove mold from your screen, pool deck and driveway.

 New Garage Door

 In addition to refreshing the outside of your house and the landscaping, your garage door can play a big part in selling your house.
 Go for the garage door that is hurricane-proof.
 It saves the buyer a bunch of insurance.